EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 - Refactor entire date class and unit tests
 - ✅ Divide unit test when expecation is true or false
 - ✅ Validation of inputs , validate day , validate year
+- LCOV coverage doesn't allow to exclude inline tests (the ones in the function).
+For now it's ok.
+But maybe in the future is worth separating the unit test in another file.

 # TODO: